taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka's fists clench.
 We see Asoka's eyes from behind their face veil, angry tears streaming down their face.

-Asoka: **"O Alto Conselho Biononimo acredita que as Bestas foram criadas pelo WORLD GOV para fornecer a elas uma desculpa conveniente para colocar os Guardiões da Paz em cada Porto Verde ... agora, o WORLD GOV colocou pelo menos 40 soldados da Paz em cada Haven, e estão *forçosamente* tomando 50% da nossa comida!"**
+Asoka: **"O Alto Conselho de Biononimous acredita que as Bestas foram criadas pelo WORLD GOV para fornecer a elas uma desculpa conveniente para colocar os Pacificadores em cada Green Haven ... agora, o WORLD GOV colocou pelo menos 40 Pacificadores em cada Haven, e estão *forçosamente* tomando 50% da nossa comida!"**

 *translation: "The Biononymous High Council believes that the Beasts were created by the WORLD GOV in order to provide them with a convenient excuse to station Peacekeepers in every Green Haven...now, the WORLD GOV has stationed at least 40 Peacekeepers at each Haven, and are **forcibly** taking 50% of our food!"*